johncortes00/rest-api-nodejs-postgresql/README.md

 # REST API built with Node.js, Express.js and PostgreSQL

 The goal of this project is to build a REST API using Node.js, Express.js and PostgreSQL.
+For this project I created a table called Users which has three columns id, name and email.
 NPM Packages used in this project

 # You will learn this: